-A steel rod about 10-1/2 inches long and 3/16 inches in diameter is used as the shaft for controlling wiper movement.
+A steel rod about 10-1/2 inches long and 3/8 inches thick at either end is used as the shaft for controlling wiper movement.
 It is supported in proper position by means of two shaft bearings attached to the switch frame.
-Ten slots or teeth are machined in a bronze sleeve forming vertical ratchets; while 18 teeth are machined in a second Sleeve forming rotary ratchets.
-Both sleeves are then forced and pinned onto the shaft to provide for its vertical and rotary movement.
+Two bronze sleeves are forced and pinned on to the shaft.
+Ten slots or teeth are machined in the upper sleeve to form the vertical ratchet while eighteen teeth are machined in the lower sleeve to form the rotary ratchet.
+These ratchets provide for vertical and rotary movement of the shaft.
 (Figs. 14 and 15.)

 Associated with the ratchets are two "dogs," designated as "double" and "stationary" (Fig. 15).
 These consist of blanked out pieces of metal bent to proper shape to engage the ratchet teeth.
 The double dog in turn has two projections called the vertical and rotary dogs which engage the ratchet teeth.
 The vertical dog keeps the shaft from dropping to normal during the vertical stepping while the rotary dog keeps it from returning to the rotary normal position during the rotary stepping of the switch.
 A tensioned double dog spring is used to force the double dog into the ratchet teeth.

 The stationary dog has two projections.
 One of these rides in a vertical slot in the vertical ratchet during the vertical movement of the shaft, and in one of the teeth on the vertical ratchet when the shaft is rotating.
 It performs no function during the vertical shaft movement, but on the rotary movement it carries the weight of the shaft.
-The other projection or verti-. cal pawl guide acts as a guide and rest for the vertical armature pawl (Figs. 14 and 15).
+The other projection or vertical pawl guide acts as a guide and rest for the vertical armature pawl (Figs. 14 and 15).